 Crafty, portable, and crazy-unique, the AeroPress is becoming an increasingly popular method to brew sweet and full-bodied coffee.
 It particularly shines when you don’t necessarily have the means to measure out exact numbers or control 18 different variables.
-So, whether you’re camping, partial to full-bodied coffees, or just in the mood for a simpler method, the AeroPress has you covered.
+So, whether you’re camping or just in the mood for a simpler brewing method, the AeroPress has you covered.
 Follow these steps and you’re in for one worthy cup of coffee.

 What you’ll need:

 Step 1.
 Get your coffee!

 Measure out about 2½ tablespoons (or 17g) of your favorite coffee and grind it as fine as table salt.
 If you’re getting your coffee pre-ground, just tell your barista you’re using it for an AeroPress and they’ll take it from there!

 Start by putting the filter in the basket.
 Pour some of your hot water over it to make sure that papery taste doesn’t make its way into the coffee.
 Lock the filter into place and settle it onto your mug.